 The Audit Committee reviews the Company's financial reporting process on behalf of the Board.
 Management has the primary responsibility for the preparation and integrity of the consolidated financial statements and the reporting process, including establishing and monitoring the system of internal financial controls.
-In this context, during fiscal year 2020, the Audit Committee met and held discussions with management and KPMG LLP ("KPMG"), the Company's independent registered public accounting firm.
-Management has represented to the Audit Committee that the Company's consolidated financial statements for the fiscal year ended December 31, 2020, were prepared in accordance with U.S. generally accepted accounting principles, and the Audit Committee has reviewed and discussed the audited financial statements of the Company with management of the Company and with KPMG.
-In addition, the Audit Committee has discussed with KPMG the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board (the "PCAOB") AS 1301, Communications with Audit Committees, and the Securities and Exchange Commission (the "SEC").
+In this context, during fiscal year 2021, the Audit Committee met and held discussions with management and KPMG, the Company's independent registered public accounting firm.
+Management has represented to the Audit Committee that the Company's consolidated financial statements for the fiscal year ended December 31, 2021, were prepared in accordance with U.S. generally accepted accounting principles, and the Audit Committee has reviewed and discussed the audited financial statements of the Company with management of the Company and with KPMG.
+In addition, the Audit Committee has discussed with KPMG the matters required to be discussed by the applicable requirements of the PCAOB AS 1301, Communications with Audit Committees, and the SEC.
 The Audit Committee has received from KPMG the written disclosures regarding the auditor's independence required by applicable requirements of PCAOB Ethics and Independence Rule 3526, Communication with Audit Committees Concerning Independence, and has discussed with KPMG the independence of KPMG from the Company and its management.
-The Audit Committee has also concluded that the provision of the non-audit services to the Company in fiscal year 2020 was compatible with KPMG's independence.
-Based on the foregoing, the Audit Committee has recommended to the Board, and the Board has approved, that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2020, for filing with the SEC.
-The Audit Committee and the Board have also recommended the selection of KPMG as the Company's independent registered public accounting firm for the year ending December 31, 2021.
+The Audit Committee has also concluded that the provision of the non-audit services to the Company in fiscal year 2021 was compatible with KPMG's independence.
+Based on the foregoing, the Audit Committee has recommended to the Board, and the Board has approved, that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2021, for filing with the SEC.
+The Audit Committee and the Board have also recommended the selection of KPMG as the Company's independent registered public accounting firm for the year ending December 31, 2022.

-The material in this report is not deemed "soliciting material," is not deemed "filed" with the SEC, is not subject to Regulation 14A or 14C or to the liabilities of Section 18 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and is not to be incorporated by reference into any filing of Acutus under the Securities Act of 1933, as amended, whether made before or after the date hereof and irrespective of any general incorporation language in any such filing.
+The material in this report is not deemed "soliciting material," is not deemed "filed" with the SEC, is not subject to Regulation 14A or 14C or to the liabilities of Section 18 of the Exchange Act, and is not to be incorporated by reference into any filing of Acutus under the Securities Act, whether made before or after the date hereof and irrespective of any general incorporation language in any such filing.

-Respectfully submitted on April 29, 2021 by the members of the Audit Committee of the Board of Directors:
+Respectfully submitted on April 28, 2022 by the members of the Audit Committee of the Board of Directors:

-Jim Hinrichs, Chair Shaden Marzouk Shahzad Malik
+Jim Hinrichs, Chair Shaden Marzouk Niamh Pellegrini